OfficeDev/Office-Add-in-samples/Samples/excel-add-in-chart-analyze-data/README.md

 The add-in provides a task pane that gives users control over the sample data and charts.
 Use the buttons to interact with the workbook.

-1. Select the **Add Sample data** button to import sample sales figures.
+1. Select the **Intialize data** button to import sample sales figures.
 This adds a new table to a worksheet named "Sample".
-1. Select the **Sales in different locations** button.
-This adds a new chart that uses the sample data.
-1. Select the **Reverse vertical axis order** button.
-This reverses the vertical axis order on the chart.
-1. Select the **Customize title and legend** button.
-This changes the chart title and legend.
-1. Select the buttons under **Analyze source data** for different ways to view the sample data with charts.
+1. There are four analyze scenarios.
+In each section, select the **Insert chart** button to insert a chart and select the button below to change chart setting of the chart inserted.

 ## Explore sample files